gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 A [3D rig](https://en.wikipedia.org/wiki/Skeletal_animation), also known as an armature or skeleton, is a collection of "bones" that each relates to a subset of vertices from its mesh and may be connected between themselves.
 They mainly serve as **a tool for creating smooth animations for the model by automatically deforming the appropriate vertices** without having to manually manipulate every single one of them for every animation frame.
 Most rigged models are usually related to characters, but anything that moves may have a skeleton as well.
 In the context of Lunia, other than all playable and non-playable characters, most of the spells also have an armature attached.

-With that in mind, it became pretty clear that `.Skeleton` probably defines the bones, and `.SkinnedAnim` should list a series of frames and the rig's movement in between them.
+With that in mind, it became pretty clear that `.Skeleton` probably defines the bones, and `.SkinnedAnim` should list a series of frames and the rig's movement between them.
 Unfortunately, **I couldn't find any previous work done on any of those files anywhere on the web**.
 Although that Noesis plugin handled the meshes, there's absolutely nothing regarding armatures or their animations.
 So this time I had to go barehanded.

 At this point, the `BankClerk` model was the one I was the most familiar with, and **it looked as simple as a humanoid model could get**, he only had one of each: `.SkinnedMesh`; `.Skeleton`; and `.SkinnedAnim`, and being a humanoid, I figured his correct skeleton and movements would be quite easy to recognize.
 With most of the `.SkinnedMesh` figured out and the assumption that `.SkinnedAnim` probably acts on the `.Skeleton`, it was easy to choose the next one to tackle.